Matoking/ds-push-assignment/README.md

 # Installation

-How to install (assuming Virtualenv for Python 3 is installed)
+How to install (assuming Virtualenv for Python 3 is installed and RabbitMQ is running)

     $ virtualenv -p python3 venv
     $ source venv/bin/activate